blubbofi/blubbo-sdk/README.md

-# @beachfi/sdk
+# @blubbofi/sdk

-SDK for interacting with BeachFi contracts.
+SDK for interacting with Blubbo contracts.